DFRLab/Twitter-Accounts-Creation-Date/README.md

 # Twitter-Accounts-Creation-Date

 A simple Jupyter notebook by @DFRLab used primarily for determining account creation date of multiple Twitter handles.
-This notebook can be useful in investigating bots or troll accounts, by looking when the accounts were created.
+This notebook can be useful for looking whether the accounts were created on the same date or time.

 **Tutorial**